ManuelAurora/PhotoTourist/README.md

 # PhotoTourist

-Like tourism but do not have much time?
+You like tourism but do not have much time?

-This app is just for you!
+This app is exact for you!

 How to use: